daochengmo/seda-equity-analysis/README.md

 | `06_figure4_ses_vs_gap.R` | District poverty vs. racial gap |
 | `07_figure5_pre_post_pandemic.R` | Within-district 2019-2024 gap change |
 | `report.Rmd` | Final write-up |

+## Report

+The final 12-page technical report is available as `report.pdf` in this repository, and the underlying figures are in the `figures/` folder.

 ## Data